Winter in the garden at Hinton Ampner

 The garden is well known for its formal layout of crisp hedges and topiary.
 In summer, the flowers take centre stage but as these fade away and winter takes hold the sculpted yew and box take on a whole new look as the low winter sun creates bold shadows.

-Many of the perenials die back but if left unpruned have a ghostly skeleton and look rather dramatic when covered with frost.
-The Maiden garss Miscanthus ‘Malepartus’ rises gracefully to between six and seven feet high with its fluffy flowers gradually turning silver.
+Many of the perennials die back but if left unpruned have a ghostly skeleton and look rather dramatic when covered with frost.
+The Maiden grass Miscanthus ‘Malepartus’ rises gracefully to between six and seven feet high with its fluffy flowers gradually turning silver.
 They take on a feathery texture during the winter looking almost as if they are dancing in the wind.

 Spring is never far away and a few warmer days in January will see the start of a crescendo of tiny bulbs emerging.
 Iris reticulata ‘Purple Gem’ is often the first followed by the Crocus cream beauty standing out against the cold soil.
 With winter turning into spring, our gardens are slowly waking from sleep with brilliant hues of green and purple, making a perfect setting for a winter visit.